Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 ### 0. Cloning the entity_linking_2022_usabilitystudy Repository

+In order to run the scripts in this repository, you'll need to copy them onto your own computer.
+To do so:

 #### If you use macOS/Linux:

 1. Open up your Terminal application, which is located in `Applications/Utilities` on a Mac